 *Please note: All classes are run subject to student numbers.
 Due to ongoing timetable adjustments, please check class time/dates with the Lincoln International Business School reception team on +44 (0)1522 835509 before attending.

-The content will range from personal identification, home life, travel, free-time and entertainment at Beginners level, to economy, business, society, history, cinema, politics and tourism at more Advanced levels.
+The content will range from personal identification, home life, travel, free-time, and entertainment at beginner level, to economy, business, society, history, cinema, politics and tourism at more advanced levels.

-You need to attach receipt of payment and include the module code you wish to enrol on.
+Step 2 - After payment, please apply via our OneUni system for Semester A (September).
+You need to attach receipt of payment and include the module code you wish to enrol (you can find all the codes in the languages timetable available on the website).
 When completing your application, you need to include these in the relevant application requirements – Module Codes and Proof of Payment.
-(List of codes attached as well as the languages development with the beginners, intermediate and advanced routes so that you can choose the correct course for you).

-Step 3 – you will then be contacted by the University with an offer to enrol.
+Step 3 - You will then be contacted by the University with an offer to enrol.
 Once you have received your offer you will be invited to enrol.
 Enrolment is online and instructions will be sent via email.
-You will need to fully enrol and accept the offer before attending the course.
+You will need to fully enrol and accept the offer.